That’s what you can accomplish in an age of free-flowing information.

 I know — my blog is about blogging, but most of the books I’ll mention below aren’t.

 The truth is, blogging books rarely add anything new to the table.
-If you really want the skill set of a seasoned blogger, I advise you to check out online courses (like my own Blogging course Master Blogging PRO) or eBooks that can provide you with up-to-date information for best results.
+If you really want the skill set of a seasoned blogger, I advise you to check out online courses or eBooks that can provide you with up-to-date information for best results.

 Besides, here’s what I believe: